-Throttle Quadrant – $150 – 4500 USD
+Throttle Quadrant (TQ) – Approx $150 – 7000+ USD

-Center Pedestal – $? – $4000 USD
+Center Pedestal – $? – $4000+ USD

-Ok, I put the question mark on the lower end of the cost because it all depends on what you want.
-A center pedestal is kind of useless without some radio panels and definitely a fire panel.
+Ok, I put the question mark on the lower end of the cost because it all depends on how far you want to replicate the center pedestal.
+A center pedestal is kind of useless without some radio panels and you’ll definitely want a fire panel.
 Those alone will add up very quickly.
-Figure each radio panel, if bought pre-built, will run you $300-500 USD each.
-A pre-built Fire Panel will run you easily $1000 USD.
+Figure each replica radio panel, if bought pre-built, will run you $200-500 USD each.
+A pre-built replica Fire Panel will run you easily $1000 USD.
 So right there just a few radio panels and a fire panel and you’re at $2000 USD.

-Cockpit Shell – $750 – 5000+
+Cockpit Shell – $750 – 5000+ USD

 The cockpit shell is very important in my mind.
 It gives you a sense of realism that you are “sitting in” something verses just being in a room.
 It also gives you proper placement of major sections of the cockpit.
 And it just looks cool!
 I’ve seen people build them from lumber and that’s amazing to me.
 Figuring out what goes where (proper overhead height, window location, etc) has to be very difficult.
 I’ve seen some just make enough of a frame to hold things where they should be, and others build a completely accurate frame with ribs and all.
 I just don’t have the time or patience to do that but I assume if you do, you could do it for relatively inexpensively (just lumber and screws…and of course all the related wood cutting equipment).

 I chose the bare aluminum version but looking back I wish I had spent the little bit extra and got the black powder coated version (then we’d REALLY be talking Darth Vader!).
 Painting/Coating it yourself will cost you WAY more in the end.

-Yokes – $150 – $5000+ USD
+Yokes/Control Columns – $150 – $5000+ USD

-Rudder Pedals / Steering Tiller – $150 – 5000+
+Rudder Pedals / Steering Tiller – $150 – 5000+ USD

 Flying an aircraft without rudder control is possible, but not realistic.
 You’re going to want rudder pedals, especially on windy days when you need to do some crabbing and last minute yawing when landing these jets.
 Not to mention you’ll need some stopping power with brakes that are activated by pressing the tops of the rudder pedals.